Yahya-Halim/Yahya-Halim/README.md

 - 👋 Hi, I’m Yahya Halim
-- 👀 I’m interested in ssoftware engineering
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning Java
 - 📫 How to reach me? wave your arms
-- 😄 Pronouns: hahaha
 - ⚡ Fun fact: I'm the joker 🃏

 <!---